 EFFECTIVE FALL 2017: Students taking Math and English upgrading courses (MATU/ENGU) will be required to participate in the program if they are paying student union fees and they have 12 hours of instructional class time per week or more.
 This eligibility also applies to domestic students taking ELLA courses.

 - non-credit students (Continuing Education and Training Group)

 No. Students who are not eligible (e.g., Continuing Education students) will not be able to opt in to the U-Pass BC program.

 No. All eligible students are required to participate.
 Exemptions will be granted if you hold a transit pass that is valid for the duration of the U-Pass BC term.

 You may also be exempt if you have a documented physical or psychological condition that prevents you from using public transit, or if you have already purchased a U-Pass BC from another post-secondary institution.

 If you fall into one of these categories, you will need to complete an exemption form.
 Email firstname.lastname@example.org for details or call 604 527 5770.

-NOTE: The exemption deadline for the Summer 2021 semester is May 26, 2021.
+NOTE: The exemption deadline for the Fall 2021 semester is September 21, 2021.
 Forms submitted past the deadline will not be processed.
 (Important: do not request your U-Pass BC on Compass Card if you are submitting a request for exemption.)

 Fill out if you hold a transit pass that is valid for the duration of the U-Pass BC program or if you have a U-Pass BC from another post-secondary institution in the Lower Mainland.